cloudera/cloudera-playbook/README.md

 **Step 3**: Join the host(s) to realm:

-If necessary update this template file:
+If necessary update these template files:

 ```
 roles/realm/join/templates/sssd.conf.j2